Jalal Talabani: Presidency

-Talabani was elected President of Iraq on April 6, 2005, by the Iraqi National Assembly and sworn into office the following day.
+Talabani was elected President of Iraq on 6 April 2005, by the Iraqi National Assembly and sworn into office the following day.

 On 22 April 2006, Talabani began his second term as President of Iraq, becoming the first President elected under the country's new constitution.
 His office was part of the Presidency Council of Iraq.
 Nawshirwan Mustafa was Talabani's deputy until Mustafa resigned in 2006 and formed an opposition party called Gorran.

 He supported Barzani's extended presidency of the Kurdistan Region post-2013.

 Health and death

 On 18 December 2012, Talabani suffered a stroke and was in intensive care in Baghdad, where his condition eventually stabilized after reports that he was in a coma.
 A statement on the President's official website said that he was being treated for blocked arteries.
 On 20 December, Talabani's condition had improved enough to allow travel to Germany for treatment.
 The head of Talabani's medical team in Iraq has been Governor Najmiddin Karim.
 On 19 July 2014, Jalal Talabani returned to Iraq after more than 18 months of medical treatment.
 Due to his absence from politics, as a result of his illness, the PUK became consumed by a succession crisis.

-Jalal Talabani died on 3 October 2017, at the age of 83, in Berlin, Germany, of a cerebral hemorrhage as complications of the stroke he suffered in 2012.
+Jalal Talabani died on 3 October 2017, at the age of 83 in Berlin, Germany of cerebral hemorrhage due to the complications caused by the stroke he suffered five years prior in 2012.
 He died a few days after the referendum about the independence of Iraqi Kurdistan was approved by the voters.
 Masoud Barzani, President of Kurdistan Regional Government and for years his Kurdish rival, announced seven days of mourning in Iraqi Kurdistan in memory of Talabani.
 Iraqi Prime Minister Haider al-Abadi also announced three days of mourning in the country.
 His state funeral was held on 6 October 2017.
 Millions turned out across the cities and memorials were held across the globe.

 Personal life

 Talabani was married to Hero Ibrahim Ahmed, daughter of Ibrahim Ahmed.
-They are the parents of two sons, Bafel and Qubad.
-Qubad is the deputy Prime Minister of the Kurdistan Regional Government in Erbil since 2014.
+They had two sons, Bafel and Qubad.
+Qubad is the deputy prime minister of the Kurdistan Regional Government in Erbil since 2014.
 His nephew is Lahur Talabany.